 Being known as a nice, kind person is important to many of us.
-However, is it realistic to always give pleasure or satisfaction and be enjoyable, agreeable, and delightful to others?
-For many people, the answer will be no. But what if there is a hidden reason behind the need to please?
+In fact, back in the caveman era when people lived in tribes, it was important to your survival to keep people onside.
+But is it realistic to always give pleasure or satisfaction and be agreeable to others?

 - “I am always the person other people turn to when they have problems in their life”

 - “I often struggle to be honest or say no for fear of upsetting others”

 - “I often feel like I have too many plates spinning and there isn’t enough time to get everything done”

 - “I often feel angry, frustrated and resentful towards others”